At UMBC 20% of our energy comes from renewable clean energy, and we actively pursue opportunities to upgrades that reduce energy consumption.

 - Use a desk lamp or task lighting (with energy efficient CFL or LED bulbs), instead of using harsh overhead lights.

-Across campus, we are updating our personal and communal computer settings to ensure energy doesn’t go to waste!
+We can update our personal and communal computer settings to ensure energy doesn’t go to waste!
 Be sure to use the hibernate mode (not sleep mode) for the greatest impact.
 Never use screen savers- just allow the screen to darken in order to save energy.

 By setting the computer screen to simply darken after a few minutes, we can add up to some major reductions!
 Just follow this link for the Federal energy star program’s step by step guides for updating your computer settings!